Cops Suspend Lt. After Armed Standoff

 Posted to: Legal Writes

-Update: New Haven police have suspended an 18-year veteran of the force who allegedly held his family hostage in an armed standoff Thursday and who allegedly beat his wife over several days.
+Update: New Haven police have suspended an 18-year veteran of the force who allegedly held his family hostage Thursday and who allegedly beat his wife over several days.

 The police also arrested the officer, who’s a lieutenant, on as-yet undisclosed criminal charges.